 It is also important to monitor symptoms.
 A doctor may recommend at-home blood pressure monitoring or regular heart health checkups.

 There is no cure for heart failure, but treatment can greatly prolong a person’s life and reduce their symptoms.
-A doctor may recommend the following treatments:
+A doctor may recommend the

 - Medication: A combination of medications, including beta-blockers, can help.
 The right drugs for a person will